Veer-Zaara: India

 Taran Adarsh of Bollywood Hungama gave it 4.5 stars out of five and comments, "There's romance, there's a strong dose of emotions, there're songs aplenty, there's drama...
 But, most important, it has soul, which has been lacking in most movies of late".
 Writing for India Today, Kaveree Bamzai gave a positive review and compliments Khan's performance, writing, "Khan strides across Aditya Chopra's screenplay with assured ease."
 Subhash K. Jha gave Veer-Zaara a positive review for Indo-Asian News Service, praising the performances of the leads as "old yet passionate, frail yet sublime" and writes, "The surge of love between two people belonging to entirely different cultures and lands is collected into a quaint and quivering collage of memory and melody."

 Jitesh Pillai of The Times of India rates it 3.5 stars out of five, crediting Aditya's writing and its execution.
 He writes, "Yash Chopra's Veer-Zaara may be woefully long and meandering.
 But... this one works and grabs us where it matters.
 VZ is one from the heart."
 Also writing for Times of India, Nishtha Bhatnagar called it a "must-watch".
 Deepu Madhavan of NDTV praised the execution of the plot and writes, "the love story of Squadron Leader Veer Pratap Singh and Zaara Hayaat Khan is an ode to ageless romance and timeless love."
 Avijit Ghosh gave the film 7/10 in The Telegraph and writes, "The film works because the stars shine.
 Preity's Zaara is both restrained and dignified.
 This is her most nuanced performance to date."
-He criticized the film's length and excessive use of Punjabi, but finally writes, "We have an honest-to-the-heart film that remarkably bypasses the bitterness of Indo-Pak relations in a cross-border love story...
+He criticised the film's length and excessive use of Punjabi, but finally writes, "We have an honest-to-the-heart film that remarkably bypasses the bitterness of Indo-Pak relations in a cross-border love story...
 Veer-Zaara is for all seasons and every reason."
 Namrata Joshi of Outlook described it as "a good-hearted film wherein the underlying theme is the all-embracing goodness of 'people'."